English at Castle Carrock school is taught through different elements of the curriculum.

 Spelling, grammar and punctuation is externally tested at Key Stage 2.
 Right from Year 1 the children are taught in short bursts of work which concentrate on the skills (or in some cases rules) needed.
 In Key Stage 2 we have dedicated spelling and grammar lessons designed to give your children the building blocks of writing.
 The children learn the vocabulary associated with grammar – and also use this when assessing and talking about their own writing.

 Two guides for parents can be downloaded here:

 We are very proud of our reading culture here at Castle Carrock.
 Not only do we always take part in Book Week and World Book Day, we also use local and national initiatives such as SpellBinding and the Carnegie award to promote reading in school.

-We start the school day with whole school reading – and welcome volunteers to listen to readers at this time.
+We start the school day with whole school reading – and would normally welcome volunteers to listen to readers at this time.
 Class 4 generally work on a shared text, whilst other classes will do lots of group, paired or individual reading.

 Early years experience reading initially through phonics provision – and we encourage the enjoyment of books from an early age.
 The teacher sharing a book with children, older children reading with younger children and books shared in assemblies all form part of our reading culture.

 Children will bring a reading book home which is designed for support their development right from the start – don’t forget to listen to them read aloud!
 Right up to Year 6 (and beyond!) children benefit immensely from being listened to – and they enjoy it!

 A Parents’ guide for phonics can be found here:Parents' Guides - How to help your child read